 - 1/2 teaspoon salt

 - 4 ounces tomato sauce

 - 1/2 cup water

 - Clean the head of a cabbage.
 Gently pull off about 12 to 15 of the largest leaves of cabbage.

-- Drop the leaves of cabbage in a large pot of boiling salted water.
-Cook the cabbge for 3 minutes to blanch it.
+- Cook the cabbage for 3 minutes to blanch it.
 Blanching it will make it tender and pliable.